Software Requirements Specification – Why does your startup need it? How to make it right?

 Ideally, you should have the wireframes but at this stage, you can make simple ones (even drawn) yourself.
 They don’t need to be perfect, just describe each page and the relations between them.
 In other words ‘userflow’ – what and where the user should click to get the needed result.
 There are also numerous simple + free tools to make a digital clickable version like – InVision Studio, Figma, Marvel, etc.

-Operating environment
+• Operating environment

 As comes from the name of the section, we describe the environment in which the product will work.
 The operating system, version of compilers, database, server, software, hardware, and other things that are crucial for your product.

-Design and standardsThis point might be or not included, depends if you have any designs or standards.
+This point might be or not included, depending on whether you have any designs or standards.

-System features Part
+System Features Part

-Description and priority
+• Description and Priority

 In this point, you should describe features in detail.
 What is it for?
 What should it do?
 What part of this task should it perform?

-Response Sequences
+• Response Sequences

 The trigger of a feature.
 When does it start working?
-And when it should stop?
+And when should it stop?

 This is the simplistic version of specification anyone with an idea can work through.
-In order to give the team an idea and proceed with the estimation, technical requirements.
+In order to give the team an idea and proceed with the estimation, and technical requirements.
 This obviously is not all the info needed for the seamless development experience but it gives a strong base to push away from.

 OUTLINE